SoK: Anti-Facial Recognition Technology: Attacking to Disrupt Data Collection

-A large portion of face images used to build today's FR systems are scraped from online social media platforms.
-Thus an effective way to stop \adv~is to prevent web scraping.
-While each single user can try their best to limit their online footprint, most of the AFR methods require the help of others or an online platform (\eg Flickr).
+\para{Preventing Online Image Scraping.} A large portion of face images used in today's FR systems are scraped from online social media platforms.
+Thus, an effective way to stop \adv~is to prevent web scraping.
+While each single user can try their best to limit their online footprint, most AFR methods require an online platform (\eg Flickr) or outside help.

-\para{Anti-scraping by online platforms.} \emph{Anti-scraping} techniques have been widely studied in the security community~\cite{wang2013you,gold2017robots,parikh2018detection,jawad2017detection,haque2015anti}.
+\begin{packed_itemize} \item {\em Anti-scraping by online platforms.} Anti-scraping techniques have been widely studied in the security community~\cite{wang2013you,gold2017robots,parikh2018detection,jawad2017detection,haque2015anti}.
 Techniques such as rate limits, data limits, ML-based scraping detection are already used by online platforms~\cite{fbreport}.
-However, a significant portion of scraping still goes undetected as scrapers develop more sophisticated tools to bypass detection~\cite{fbreport}.

-\para{Data leverage by users. } \pr~could try to prevent \adv~from collecting their online images by withholding them.
+However, a significant portion of scraping still goes undetected as scrapers develop more sophisticated tools to bypass detection~\cite{fbreport}. \item {\em Data leverage by users. } \pr~could try to prevent \adv~from collecting their online images by withholding them.
 Recent works propose the concept of ``data leverage'' where users of online platforms work collectively to withhold data or control how their data is used by tech companies~\cite{dataleverage, vincent2021can, vincent2019data}.
-While not specifically aimed at facial recognition, these proposals offer alternative models for online engagement while protecting user data.
+While not specifically aimed at facial recognition, these proposals offer alternative models for online engagement while protecting user data. \end{packed_itemize}